justincarter/docker-workbench/README.md

 In this example another network device would be able to browse to `http://myapp.192.168.0.10.nip.io:8080/` to see the application running.

 Note that the default Docker Machine network interface (usually `192.168.99.1`) and other loopback (`127.0.0.1`) or link local (`169.x.x.x`) addresses will not be shown here.

+You can also start the proxy on a port number other than the default `8080` by using the `--port` or `-p` flag:

+    $ docker-workbench proxy -p 9001

 ## Advanced Usage